Aldin322/Aldin322/README.md

 - Python chess engine biased toward initiative, king attacks, and selectively sound sacrifices.
 - Alpha-beta search with deep pruning, killer/history heuristics, tapered evaluation, and new pawn/rook/king heuristics to keep play around the 2400 level.
+- PyTorch-backed neural evaluator that fuses tactical pressure, king safety, and initiative features into a Tal-style score.
 - Center control, threat-tracking, and king-tropism evaluation layers that reward only well-supported sacrificial attacks and punish speculative material gifts.
 - FastAPI-powered web server exposing REST endpoints and a responsive front-end with Unicode